prapr/prapr/README.md

 ## PraPR Setup
 PraPR can be used in two convenient forms: as a [Maven plugin](#maven-plugin) or as a [Gradle plugin](#maven-plugin).

+*Note for ISSTA Artifacts Evaluation Reviewers: we suggest you use our Docker image attached in our artifact submission.*

 ### Maven Plugin
 PraPR is available on [Maven Central Repository](https://repo.maven.apache.org/maven2/) in the form of a Maven plugin.
 You can obtain the plugin for PraPR by just configuring your target POM file.